ysndr/MSc-Thesis/chapter/methodology.md

 For that reason, NLS distinguishes `Record` and `RecordField` as independent kinds of linearization items where `RecordFields` act as a bridge between the record and the value named after the field.

 To maintain similarity to other binding types, NLS has to create a separate item for the field and the value.
-This also ensures, that the value can be linearized independently.
+This also ensures that the value can be linearized independently.

 Record values may reference other fields defined in the same record regardless of the order, as records are recursive by default.
 Consequently, all fields have to be in scope and as such be linearized beforehand.